 Almost a month later, Doug received a call from the publisher who asked him to come down to his office.
 When Doug arrived, the published began to play one of the demos –

 “Knock, knock knocking on Heaven’s door…” rumbled from the speakers in the office.

 “11 bad versions of a Bob Dylan song?!
+I just wanted to see the asshole who sent this in person!
 Bad joke, now get the fuck out of my office!”
 Doug was shocked and insisted he and the recording engineer had listened to each demo and they were perfect.
 Doug argued for a few minutes before the publisher had him escorted from the building.

 Once home, Doug confronted the guitar.
 “You miserable piece of shit!
 I’m sick of all this bullshit.
 Let’s see if you can repair yourself if I burn you down!”
 Doug grabbed a bottle of Isopropyl alcohol from his medicine cabinet and doused the instrument.
 He was so angry he didn’t notice that he had also been splashed with the inflammable liquid.
 When he lit a match to burn the guitar, both he and the instrument burst into flame.

 The pain was unbearable, Doug began running frantically around his apartment, looking for something to smother the flame.
 He didn’t realize he was running directly toward the window.
 He and the guitar smashed through the window and plunged 8 stories to the sidewalk.
 Doug landed on the guitar, smashing the flaming instrument into many pieces.
 Mercifully, Doug died upon impact.

 A few months later, a young man perusing a musty pawnshop inquired about an unusual red guitar.
 “Just a guitar,” the proprietor said.
 “Nothing special.
 It’s $30 if you want it.
 I understand the previous owner wrote some great songs on it.
 Just remember, there are no returns.”